thejasvibr/bat_beamshapes/docs/source/general_intro.rst

 `Piston in an infinite baffle schematic`

-Here a rigid circular disk (the 'piston') vibrates back and forth between a hole in a huge baffle that matches the disk's size.
+Here a rigid circular disk (the 'piston') vibrates back and forth across a hole (of matching size) set in a huge baffle .
-The parameters needed to define this model are the wavenumber and piston radius.
+The parameters needed to define this model are the wavenumber (`k` - see below for a list of all common abbreviations) and piston radius (`a`).

 Reference : Chp 13, Beranek, L. L., & Mellow, T. (2019).
 Acoustics: sound fields and transducers.
 Academic Press.